Are You A Big Enough Fan To Attend Star Studded Longmire Days? - NewsBreak

 Luke Thomas Young has been located and remains a person of interest in this ongoing investigation, and at this time there is no ongoing threat to the public according to a press release from the Natrona County Sheriff's Office.
 Young was reported as an escapee from work release in Gillette...

-CASPER, Wyo. — A Casper man and two Gillette men were among the latest defendants sentenced in U.S. District Court, according to the U.S. Attorney’s Office.
-Chief United States District Court Judge Scott W. Skavdahl sentenced Donae Larae Chavez, 40, of Gillette, on July 29, 2022, for conspiracy to commit bank fraud to 28 months’ imprisonment and five years’ supervised release.
+GILLETTE, Wyo. — Two Gillette men were among the latest defendants sentenced in U.S. District Court, according to the U.S. Attorney’s Office.
+Skavdahl sentenced Donae Larae Chavez, 40, of Gillette, on July 29, 2022, for conspiracy to commit bank fraud to 28 months’ imprisonment and five years of supervised release.
 Chavez was also ordered to pay $9,971.29 in restitution and a $100 special assessment.
 The crime was investigated by the Campbell County Sheriff’s Department and the United States Postal Inspection Service and prosecuted by Assistant United States Attorney Christyne M. Martens.

 Sheridan Media